mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 Step 1 - Preparing Templates
 ----------------------------
-OK, First of all, we need to create our templates.
-By default Django serves 4 templates for bad requests (400), permission denied (403), not found (404) and server error (500) errors, so we must override this template to use our customized pages.
-You can design your pages on your way then put those in this path:
+OK, First, we need to create our templates.
+By default, Django serves 4 templates for bad requests (400), permission denied (403), not found (404) and server error (500) errors, so we must override this template to use our customized pages.
+You can design your pages on your way then put those in this
+path:

 ```
 your_project_root/your_app_name/templates/your_app_name/errors/